tim4724/u-song-Stage-Monitor-for-Songbeamer/README.md

 If you access "http://<hostname>/song?admin=true":
 * You can change the current language of a song
 * You can scroll up or down independent of songbeamer and of what is displayed on the beamer
-* You can see the number of active and up to date clients connected
+* You can see the number of active and up-to-date clients connected

 ## Don't like the style?
 You can override my css by providing your own "song2.css" file in the same directory as the usong-server.x.y.jar.

-##Problems
+## Problems
 * The server gets all information via the songbeamer remote software.
 But it does not get any information about which language is currently used.
 Current Solution: use admin control site.